Himachal Pradesh: Tourism

 Himachal hosted the first Paragliding World Cup in India from 24 to 31 October in 2015.
-The venue for the paragliding world cup was Bir Billing, which is 70 km from the tourist town Macleod Ganj, located in the heart of Himachal in Kangra District.
+Bir Billing, the venue for the paragliding world cup, is known as the launching site of paragliding.
+It is 70 km from the tourist town of Mcleod Ganj and is located in the heart of Himachal in Kangra district.
 Bir Billing is the centre for aero sports in Himachal and considered as best for paragliding.
-Buddhist monasteries, trekking to tribal villages and mountain biking are other local possibilities.
+While Bir, the paragliding capital of India, is the landing site for paragliding.
+It is also known for its tourist attractions including Buddhist monasteries, trekking to tribal villages and mountain biking.
+The village also hosts prominent cultural musical events like Bir Music Festival, aiming to primarily promote the tourism of Bir.

 There are a variety of festivals celebrated by the locals of Himachal Pradesh who worship gods and goddesses.
-There are over 2000 villages in Himachal Pradesh which celebrate festivals such as Kullu Dussehra, Chamba’s Minjar, Renuka ji Fair, Lohri, Halda, Phagli, Losar and Mandi Shivratri.
+There are over 2000 villages in Himachal Pradesh which celebrate festivals such as Kullu Dussehra, Chamba's Minjar, Renuka ji Fair, Lohri, Halda, Phagli, Losar and Mandi Shivratri.
 There approximately 6000 temples in Himachal Pradesh with a known one being Bijli Mahadev.
 The temple is seen as a 20-meter structure built in stone which, according to locals, is known to attract lighting.
 They say that this is a way the Gods show their blessings.

 The Great Himalayan National Park is found in the Kullu districts of Himachal Pradesh.
 It has an area of 620 km2 and ranging from an altitude of 1500 meters to 4500 meters and was created in 1984.
 There are various forest types found here such as Deodar, Himalayan Fir, Spruce, Oak and Alpine pastures.
 In the Great Himalayan National Park, there are a variety of animals found such as Snow leopard, Yak, Himalayan black bear, Western tragopan, Monal and Musk deer.
 This National Park is a trail to many hikers and trekkers too.
 Moreover, there are sanctuaries which are tourist spots such as Naina Devi and Gobind Sagar Sanctuary in the Una and Bilaspur districts with an area of 220 km2.
 There are animals such as Indian porcupine and giant flying squirrel found here.
 The Gobind Sagar Lake has fish species such as Mrigal, Silver carp, Katla, Mahaseer and Rohu are found here.
 Narkanda located in at an altitude of around 8850 feet is known for its apple orchards.
 It is located between the river valleys of Giri and Sutlej.